TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Statement/Index.rst

    The return type of single field values is NOT type safe!
 If selecting a value from a field that is defined as `int`, the `Statement` result may very well return that as `PHP` :php:`string`.
 This is true for other database column types like `FLOAT`, `DOUBLE` and others.
-   This is an issue with the database drivers used below, it may happen that `MySQL` returns an integer value for an `int` field, while `MSSQL` returns a string.
+   This is an issue with the database drivers used below, it may happen that `MySQL`:pn: returns an integer value for an `int` field, while `MSSQL` returns a string.
    In general, the application must take care of an according type cast on their own to reach maximum `DBMS` compatibility.